 5. Take note of baking time

-For those who are using this recipe for the first time, please take a note of the baking time.
-Pre-heat oven to 200°C (Top and bottom heat, no fan force).
+For those who are using this recipe for the first time, please take note of the baking time.
+Preheat oven to 200°C (Top and bottom heat, no fan force).
 Since every oven behaves differently, keep a close eye on the cake towards the last 15 minutes of the baking.

 Monitor the top browning of the cake before it turns too charred, record the time, and it will be the ideal baking time for your next keto burnt cheesecake.
 After all uncontrollable factors such as these are what make baking the amazing challenge it is.

-6. Cool out of hot oven before chilling
+6. Cool out of the hot oven before chilling

-After it has finished baking (make sure its still jiggly and soft when you take it out), take it out of the convection oven and cool in room temperature.
+After it has finished baking (make sure it’s still jiggly and soft when you take it out), take it out of the convection oven and cool it to room temperature.

 For the flavors to fully develop and the middle to set, the cheesecake needs to be refrigerated for several hours so do not take the basque cheesecake out of the springform pan.
 Leave it in the springform pan to chill so it can keep its unique shape and finish sitting in the fridge.

 7. Use a heated knife.

 When it has completely chilled in the fridge (for the best results, let it sit in the fridge overnight), with a heated serrated knife, cut your cheesecake.
 To prevent the cheesecake crumbs from sticking to your blade, dip it in hot water after every cut.

 If you have tried this Basque Burnt Cheesecake recipe and loved it, I have more recipes in my recipe section for you to master.
-But if you are looking for other cheesecake recipes, then you can always try my Japanese Cheesecake, Matcha Cheesecake, Blueberry Cheesecake, and Pumpkin Pie Cheesecake, and for those who want to indulge without guilt — Low Carb Cheesecake is another keto dessert perfect for those who are in a keto or low carb diet.
+But if you are looking for other cheesecake recipes, then you can always try my Japanese Cheesecake, Matcha Cheesecake, Blueberry Cheesecake, and Pumpkin Pie Cheesecake.
+For those who want to indulge without guilt — Low Carb Cheesecake is another keto dessert, perfect for those who are in a keto or low-carb diet.